 META:PHI advocates the use of people-first language.
 Members may be asked to rewrite any posts that contain stigmatizing language.

 We request (but do not require) that members include their name and role at the end of each post.

-If you have any concerns about a particular post, please contact Sarah Clarke, who will take the concern to the META:PHI team.
+If you have any concerns about a particular post, please contact Laurie Smith, who will take the concern to the META:PHI team.